How to Decorate a Lampshade – Creating DIY Lamp Shades

 Want to change up the look of your lamps?
 Shades – especially DIY lamp shades – are a creative and cost-effective way to do so.

-If you’re ready to decorate, start by purchasing the lampshade you want.
+So, how to decorate lamp shades?
+Start by purchasing the lampshade you want.

 By taking a plain lampshade and giving it a stylish makeover, you get a standout piece of decor for your lighting.
 You can completely transform the look of your table lamps and floor lamps, wall light and chandeliers – all within sensible and cost-effective means.
 Not only that, creating your own DIY lamp shades can be a fun and rewarding process, making it the perfect arts-and-craft project for a rainy day.